wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/advanced-settings.rst

       ...

 Also, you need to properly configure System audit policies.
 Luckily, most supported Windows systems do this part automatically by default.
-However, if your Windows OS version is newer than Windows Vista but the system didn’t automatically configured the audit policies, see the :ref:`Manual configuration of the Local Audit Policies in Windows <manual_configuration_of_the_local_audit_policies_in_windows>` guide.
+However, if your Windows OS version is later than Windows Vista but the system didn’t automatically configured the audit policies, see the :ref:`Manual configuration of the Local Audit Policies in Windows <manual_configuration_of_the_local_audit_policies_in_windows>` guide.

 The following table establishes a correspondence between audit fields and their equivalent fields in an alert when who-data is enabled: